-Caltrans is in the design and environmental review phases of a project to replace the U.S. Highway 101 (and frontage roads) crossing over San Francisquito Creek to improve traffic flow.
-Knowing this, in 2008, the JPA approached Caltrans to request that their bridge replacement project also increase the Creek’s capacity to accommodate a greater flow at that point.
+In June of 2014, Caltrans plans to begin construction of a project to replace the U.S. Highway 101 (and frontage roads) crossing over San Francisquito Creek to improve traffic flow.
+Back in 2008, the SFCJPA approached Caltrans to request that their bridge replacement project also increase the Creek’s capacity to accommodate a greater flow at that location.

-The construction of this project is scheduled to begin in 2014.
-The SFCJPA will be responsible for designing and constructing the inlet from the Creek at the upstream face of West Bayshore Road, which will be part of the SFCJPA’s Highway 101 to El Camino Real Project, as well as the outlet from the bridge at the downstream face of East Bayshore Road, which will be part of the design of the SF Bay to Highway 101 Project.
+The SFCJPA will be responsible for designing and constructing the inlet from the Creek at the upstream face of West Bayshore Road, which will be part of the SFCJPA’s Highway 101 to El Camino Real Project, as well as the outlet from the bridge at the downstream face of East Bayshore Road, which is part of the design of the SFCJPA’s SF Bay-Highway 101 Project.
 Together, the project elements implemented by the SFCJPA and Caltrans will meet structural stability upgrades and traffic improvements sought by Caltrans, as well as provide for capacity needed to protect the highway and surrounding communities from flooding.